-This homemade stromboli recipe is filled with cheesy layers of pizza goodness!
-Easy, quick and sure to be a family favorite!
+This homemade stromboli recipe is loaded with cheesy, salami, ham and pepperoni!
+It’s easy to make and will be a family favorite dinner!

 - Roll out the dough.
 Use a rolling pin to roll the dough out into a large rectangle (about 10×14″).
 Spread the pizza sauce on top, leaving a 2-inch border around the perimeter.

 - Fold.
 Brush the edges of the dough with the egg.
 Then roll up the dough like a jelly roll.
-Pinch the edges together and tuck under.
+Pinch or seal the edges together and tuck them under.
 Brush the top of the dough with the egg wash.

 - Season.
 Sprinkle with freshly grated parmesan cheese and then evenly sprinkle the garlic powder over top.
 Gently cut slats into the top every 2 inches.

-- Bake in oven.
-Bake on a parchment lined baking sheet at 400°F for 15-20 minutes, or until bubbly and golden.
+- Bake in the oven.
+Bake on a parchment-lined baking sheet at 400°F for 15-20 minutes, or until bubbly and golden.
 Remove from oven and allow to cool for 5 minutes before slicing.

 - Egg wash.
 Don’t skip this step!
-Brushing the egg wash over the dough gives the crust that perfectly golden and crispy texture.
+Brushing an easy egg wash over the dough gives the crust that perfectly golden and crispy texture.